adityajha1606/MeterDown/README.md

 # 🚕 METERDOWN - Premium Ride Aggregator for Chennai

-Contributor: Aditya Jha
+-Contributor: Aditya Jha
-Role: Backend & Integration Support
+-Role: Backend & Integration Support
-A sleek, visually striking, and intuitive Java Swing desktop application that serves as a premium ride-hailing aggregator for Chennai.
+-A sleek, visually striking, and intuitive Java Swing desktop application that serves as a premium ride-hailing aggregator for Chennai.
 Built with modern UI principles, cinematic themes, and local data storage powered by SQLite.

 ## ✨ Features